MDReptile/RadioData/README.md

 Files are split into 200-byte chunks and transmitted sequentially.
 Each chunk includes a sequence ID for reassembly.
 The receiver tracks received chunks and reports progress.
 Timeout detection alerts if transfer stalls.

 **Timeout Settings**:
-- Silence timeout: 2 seconds without signal above squelch threshold
+- Silence timeout: 20 seconds without any packets (allows for normal 9.5s inter-packet delay)
-- Packet timeout: 10 seconds without valid packets during active transfer
+- Total transfer timeout: Calculated as `13.5s (header) + (chunks × 9.5s) + 15s buffer`
-- Max time: Calculated as `chunks × 9.5s + 13.5s (first packet) + 10s buffer`
+- Transfer is considered failed only if no packets arrive for 20 seconds or total time exceeds the calculated maximum

 ### Settings Storage